FAQs and OGAs About My School Program

 (Frequently Asked Questions & Often Given Answers)

-As you may know from my web site, and/or from feedback from other schools, I offer a pretty unique program for authors who do school visits.
+As you may know from my website, and/or from feedback from other schools, I offer a pretty unique program for authors who do school visits.
 I am both a children’s poet and a licensed elementary educator (I’ve taught K through 5th).
 I always love to do a kick-off assembly to begin the day, but most importantly, I then go to work with children in their classrooms, bringing poetry and writing to life in a fun, new way–helping them with careful word choice and close observation of themselves and their world.
-I work extra hard to make sure that every child feels like she has succeeded, or had a memorable time.
+I work extra hard to make sure that every child feels like she/he has succeeded, or had a memorable time.

-I’ll do any combination of assemblies and workshops—usually no more than 4-5 ‘events’ in a very full day.
+For future in-person visits: I’ll do any combination of assemblies and workshops—usually no more than 4-5 ‘events’ in a very full day.
 I also enjoy having a “Writer’s Lunch” with a small group of writers to share and discuss our work.
 These last 25-30 minutes, not to interfere with critical recess time;)

 “We were Wowed!
 I’ve been getting poems all day and I’ve never heard such positive comments from teachers regarding authors.
 Thanks again!